d4ndox/mnp/README.md

 #Monero Named Pipes

-Monero named pipes (mnp) is a payment processor, using named pipes, to monitor incoming payments on a bash shell. mnp is developed with the *UNIX-philosophy* in mind and allows interaction through named pipes.
-I was inspired by *Irc it (ii)* from [tools.suckless.org](https://tools.suckless.org/ii/).
+Monero named pipes (mnp) is a payment processor, using named pipes, to monitor incoming payments on bash. mnp is developed with the *UNIX-philosophy* in mind and allows interaction through named pipes.

 ## Getting started

-Run mnp and it will create a set of files and directories allowing you to control the client. default = /tmp/mywallet
+mnp will create a set of files and directories allowing you to control the client with command line tools. default = /tmp/mywallet